Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-migrate.md

 Are we importing an existing [p12](/validate/validator/p12) to use with this installation?
 If you do not know, there is a high probability you are not migrating in an existing p12 file and you will say `n` here.

-Since we did not supply a `--user` option, nodectl will assume `nodeadmin` as our administrative user on the Node.
+Since we did not supply a `--user` option, nodectl will assume `nodeadmin` as our administrative user on the node.

 <MacWindow>
 Chosen hypergraph/metagraph ................... mainnet<br />
   Generated Admin user .......................... nodeadmin<br />
-  Are you migrating an existing p12 private key to this Node? [n]:<br />
+  Are you migrating an existing p12 private key to this node? [n]:<br />
 </MacWindow>

 ### Are we migrating a P12?